capri-docking/capri-docking.github.io/capri-covid/index.md

 <HR>

 ### Methodology
-Here we present results of the CAPRI - COVID19 Round Target181-184 Scoreset.
+The results presented are of the Scorer submissions of Targets 181-184.

 *Contacts:* Contacts between entities were determined using a 5 Å distance threshold.
 Clashes (contacts below 2.5 Å), if any, were ignored.
 Only inter-chain contacts were considered.

-In case of multiple chains, we only kept heteromeric contacts.
-Then, through all the models, we counted these contacts (defined as “contact hits”), we counted  the number of contacts a residue makes at the interface (defined as “residue hits”) and the number of residues a residue interacts with (defined as “contact variability”).
+Only heteromeric contacts were kept.
+Then, for all models, we counted the number of contacts (defined as “contact hits”), the number of contacts a residue makes at the interface (defined as “residue hits”), and the number of different residues a residue interacts with (defined as “contact variability”).

-*Sequence conservation:* Sequence conservation was calculated with [Rate4Site](https://www.tau.ac.il/~itaymay/cp/rate4site.html).
+*Sequence conservation:* Sequence conservation was calculated using [Rate4Site](https://www.tau.ac.il/~itaymay/cp/rate4site.html).
 Here, a low score means good conservation.
 <hr>
 ### Target 181
-The T181 Scoreset is made of 180 models
+The set consists of 180 models.

 #### Target description